supriyarajgopal-spi/elx-learning-module/sites/all/modules/contrib/aes/README.txt

 REQUIREMENTS
 ----------------------
 This module requires an implementation of AES encryption to work.
 Since 1.4 there are two supported implementations:
-1. PHP's Mcrypt extension.
+1. PHP's Mcrypt extension, based on old abandoned library libmcrypt but still in the saddle.
-2. PHP Secure Communications Library (phpseclib)
+2. PHP Secure Communications Library (phpseclib).

 You need to have at least one of these installed (both is fine as well).
-Mcrypt is a lot faster than phpseclib (about 60 times faster according to my unscientific testing), so you might want to use Mcrypt if you have it.
-But if you don't, then phpseclib is a great alternative, and the speed difference probably won't matter in most cases.
+Mcrypt is a lot faster than phpseclib (about 15..60 times according to simple tests in different conditions), so you might want to use old but fast Mcrypt.
+The phpseclib is a great alternative, and the speed difference probably won't matter in most cases.

 If you don't have any of them, then read the next section below.

-As far as I can tell, this module also requires a PHP version of at least 4.3.0.
-However this module has not been tested on anything less than PHP 5.2.

 Also note that although this module SHOULD work on Windows and with a MySQL database, it has only been tested on Linux with a PostgreSQL database.

 HOW TO GET AN AES IMPLEMENTATION
 ----------------------
 If you don't have an AES implementation (you'll notice this when you install this module) then the easiest implementation for you to get is probably the PHP Secure Communications Library (phpseclib).

-Just download the latest version from http://phpseclib.sourceforge.net/ and extract it into a directory called "phpseclib" inside the aes directory.
-Note that the zip file of the version of phpseclib that this module was developed with doesn't create the phpseclib directory itself, it just extracts its various directories directly into the location you unzip it, so create that "phpseclib" directory first and then move the zip file into it, and unzip.
-The complete path to the file which will be included by this module (AES.php) should look like this: aes/phpseclib/Crypt/AES.php .
-You also may install PhpSecLib as a regular Drupal library.
+Just download the latest version from http://phpseclib.sourceforge.net/ and install it as a regular Drupal library.
+You should have actual AES implementation located in he file like sites/all/libraries/phpseclib/Crypt/AES.php and the Library module have to be enabled.

 That's it!
 Try installing/enabling the module again.